arjanfrans/mario-game/README.md

 ### Development setup

 1. Install Java JDK.
 2   Install the Android SDK and setup an Android platform.
+Set Android SDK path in 'local.properties' `sdk.dir=/my_current_way_to/sdk`
 2. Install Gradle.
 3. (I only tried this with IntelliJ Community Edition) Import the project into IntelliJ.
 Setup the project with the default settings.